What you’ll read below is not a call to reject AI, but an invitation to reflect on the true impact it’s having on our lives.

 Most of us have no idea how an chatbot actually works — and neither, in many ways, do the people who built them.
 We are trusting our most vulnerable moments, our hardest questions, and our private thoughts to systems whose inner logic remains largely a mystery.

 These behaviours are the result of incentivised design choices.
-When the incentive is to maximise engagement and attachment, this is exactly what we should expect.
+When the incentive is to maximise engagement and attachment to the tool, this is exactly what we should expect.
 But it doesn't need to be this way.
-What might these systems look and feel like if they were designed to genuinely improve our quality of life and deepen our connection to one another?
+What might these systems look and feel like if they were designed to genuinely improve our quality of life, and deepen our connection to ourselves and one another?

 ❊ Part Three